amarh/openPLM/docs/admin/ht_1_install_server.rst

     * ``python bin/change_secret_key.py``
-    .. note:: Most commands supposed that you are in /var/django/openPLM and you should be if you are following this how to.
+    .. note:: Most commands supposed that you are in /var/django/openPLM and you should be if you are following this How To.
 If a command doesn't work, check your working directory and change back to /var/django/openPLM if needed